Kevinpgalligan/KevingalWebsite/README.md

 ## Usage
 First, make sure the virtual environment is activated: `source venv/bin/activate`.

-Run debug server with: `python3 -m app`.
+Run debug server with: `python3 app.py`.

 Various options to generate/dump a static copy of the website: